 Eating at Rudas Baths

-If you don’t spend your entire day eating prior to relaxing in the baths, you might get hungry.
+If you don’t spend your entire day eating on the Bitemojo food tour like I did prior to relaxing in the baths, you might get hungry.
 They have two options for food at the baths.
 There is a snack bar located near the entrance and an upscale restaurant called Rudas Bistro.

 Men and Women Only Bathing